jianboqi/CSF/README.md

 # CSF
 Airborne LiDAR filtering method based on Cloth Simulation.

+**New feature has been implemented: **
+Now, We has wrapped a Python interface for CSF with swig.
+It is simpler to use now.
+It can read point cloud from txt file, or Python 2D list.
+This new feature can make CSF easier to be embeded into a large project.
+For example, it can work with Laspy (https://github.com/laspy/laspy).

 This is the code for the article:

 W. Zhang, J. Qi, P. Wan, H. Wang, D. Xie, X. Wang, and G. Yan, “An Easy-to-Use Airborne LiDAR Data Filtering Method Based on Cloth Simulation,” Remote Sens., vol. 8, no. 6, p.
 501, 2016.